Terms of Service

 12.7 Cancellation Fee

-The party that initiates a contested cancellation is responsible for a cancellation fee equal to 5% of the remaining unstarted Phase value, capped at the lower of $500 (or equivalent in the Job's currency) or the value of one Phase.
+The party that initiates a contested cancellation is responsible for a cancellation fee equal to 5% of the started unfinished Phase value, capped at the lower of $500 (or equivalent in the Job's currency) or the value of one Phase.
+Unstarted Phases, including authorized or collected-but-not-started Phases, are excluded from the fee basis.

 A cancellation is "contested" when the responding party selects "Finish current Phase" without waiving the fee.
 The responding party may choose to waive the cancellation fee at their discretion when selecting "Finish current Phase."
 Mutual cancellations (where the responding party selects "Cancel now") carry no fee.
 Auto-accepted requests (no response within 3 days) are treated as mutual cancellations with no fee.

 Cancellation fees are currently settled directly between the parties.
-PhaseContract calculates and displays the fee amount but does not collect or intermediate the payment at this time.
-PhaseContract reserves the right to automate fee collection in future versions of the platform, with advance notice.
+PhaseContract calculates and displays the fee amount for recordkeeping only but does not collect, process, or intermediate that payment.

 13. AI and Voice Features